 Slice your inventory any way you need

-The filters map onto the questions you actually ask about your equipment:
+When you want to define a precise set rather than find one item, the filters map onto the questions you actually ask about your equipment:

 - By location — show only what’s on Van 1, or everything at a particular site or store.